education.vic.gov.au

 • explain the purposes of the dress code and the reason for any proposed changes

 • guarantee opportunity for the viewpoints of parents or carers, teachers and students to be expressed.
-The mechanism for consultation must be identified in the student dress code policy or, alternatively, be recorded in school council minutes
+Note: The mechanism for consultation must be identified in the student dress code policy or, alternatively, be recorded in school council minutes

 • where appropriate, translate material into community languages, or employ an interpreter for meetings